• Skip to primary navigation

 Fatty acids

 Eggs provide a rich source of fatty acids that dogs can use for energy and cell maintenance.
-When a dog consumes them, the fat is broken down and absorbed by the GI tract.
-This provides your pet with essential nutrients that help keep them healthy and active.
+When a dog consumes them, the GI tract breaks down and absorbs the fat.
+This gives your pet essential nutrients that help keep them healthy and active.

 Vitamins